AriFordsham/GHCWiki/status/oct16.md

 ## Runtime system

-- **Compact regions** (Giovanni Campagna, Edward Yang, [ Phab:D1264](https://phabricator.haskell.org/D1264), [ paper](http://ezyang.com/papers/ezyang15-cnf.pdf)).
+- **Compact regions** ([ paper](http://ezyang.com/papers/ezyang15-cnf.pdf)).
 This runtime system feature allows a referentially "closed" set of heap objects to be collected into a "compact region", allowing cheaper garbage collection, heap-object sharing between processes, and the possibility of inexpensive serialization.

 - **Better profiling support**: The cost-center profiler now better integrates with the GHC event-log.
 Heap profile samples can now be dumped to the event log, allowing heap behavior to be more easily correlated with other program events.